Mental Toughness and Training Consistency

 Accountability Without Judgment

 A good training log does not judge you.
-It simply records what happened.
-And that objectivity is powerful.
-When you see a gap in your training calendar, you don’t need a coach to tell you what happened — you already know.
-When you see a consistent string of completed sessions, you don’t need external validation — the evidence speaks for itself.
+It records what happened, and that objectivity is powerful.
+When you see a gap in your training calendar, you already know what happened.
+When you see a consistent string of completed sessions, the evidence speaks for itself.

-400WFTP’s training history and performance management charts serve exactly this function.
+EndurexAI’s training history and performance management charts serve this function.
 They are a mirror, not a critic.
-They show you who you have been as an athlete, and they let you decide who you want to become.
+They show you who you have been as an athlete and let you decide who you want to become.

 The Compound Effect of Showing Up